Value-form: Loss of value

 New School researchers found that, between the spring of 2009 and the fall of 2011, about 45 percent of the US workers they studied saw their retirement account-balances decrease by thousands of dollars.
-For many workers, renewed gains in pension funds after the financial crash of 2008 could only partly offset the losses.
+For many workers, renewed gains in pension funds after the 2008 financial crisis could only partly offset the losses.
 In the old capitalism, working people were rewarded for saving money, but in the new financialized capitalism, they are often punished for saving.
 There is no certainty anymore what exactly their savings will be worth, when they retire.
 What is certain is that the current generation of US pensioners is the first one since World War II which is financially worse off than the preceding generation.
 The situation in Europe and Japan is much the same.

+Larry Fink, the CEO and chairman of the giant BlackRock corporation, summarized the US and global retirement situation as follows:

+A 2024 report by US senator Bernie Sanders provides more details on the finances of US seniors.
+In August 2025, Newsweek magazine reported that according to a survey by the Transamerica Center for Retirement Studies (TCRS), the top two retirement fears of Americans are “declining health that would require long-term care” (39%) and “Social Security being reduced or ceasing to exist in the future” (37%).
+The latest Social Security Trustees report had stated that if the OASI Trust Fund and the DI Trust Fund projections were combined, the resulting projected fund (designated OASDI) would be able to pay out full benefits only until 2034, when continuing total fund income would be sufficient to pay only 81% of scheduled benefits.